sodascience/metasyn/docs/source/about/metasynth_in_detail.rst

 Estimation
 ^^^^^^^^^^^^^
 .. image:: /images/pipeline_estimation_simple.png
-   :width: 100%
    :alt: MetaSynth Estimation Step in Pipeline
    :align: center

 The generative model for multivariate datasets in ``metasynth`` makes the simplifying assumption of marginal independence: each column is considered separately, just as is done in e.g., `naïve Bayes classifiers <https://springer.com/book/10.1007/978-0-387-84858-7>`_.
 Formally, this leads to the following generative model for the :math:`K`-variate data :math:`\mathbf{x}`:

 .. math::

     p(x) = \prod_{k=1}^K p(x_k)

 There are many advantages to this naïve approach when compared to more advanced generative models: it is transparent and explainable, it is able to flexibly handle data of mixed types, and it is computationally scalable to high-dimensional datasets.
 As mentioned before, the tradeoff is the limited analytical validity when the independence assumption does not hold: in the synthetic data, the expected value of correlations, regression parameters, and other measures of association is 0.

 Model estimation starts with an appropriately pre-processed data frame.
 For ``metasynth``, this means the data frame is `tidy <https://www.jstatsoft.org/article/view/v059i10>`_, each column has the correct data type, and missing data are represented by a missing value.
-Internally, our software uses the `polars <https://www.pola.rs/>`_ data frame library, as it is performant, has consistent data types, and native support for missing data (``null``).
+Internally, our software uses the `Polars <https://www.pola.rs/>`_ data frame library, as it is performant, has consistent data types, and native support for missing data (``null``).
 A simple example source  table could look like this (note that categorical data has the appropriate ``cat`` data type, not ``str``):

 .. list-table::
    :widths: 10 20 10 20 20